 Stay Up-To-Date with All The Office 365 Changes For 2019

 If you are an Office 365 business subscriber, some of the changes rolled out by Microsoft this year may affect business operations.
 New product updates and features are constantly being rolled out, impacting users, support and your environment.
+If you are thinking of moving to Office 365, these changes are also important for the Office 365 onboarding process.
 Stay on top of Office 365 business changes in your organization by reviewing some of the major updates below.

 Main Office 365 Updates

 64-Bit Office Installs

 Moving forward, all new Office ProPlus installations (standard fare for Office 365 business subscriptions) and new Office 2019 installations will be 64-bit by default.
 This change could affect organizations using add-ins that are 32-bit only, causing issues with incompatibility and missing content.
 Updating documentation to switch from 64-bit back to 32-bit may be necessary if your users require 32-bit plugins (add-ins).

 Users running the 64-bit version of office will benefit from better performance for memory-intensive options because it will handle large amounts of RAM more effectively than a 32-bit system.
 If an enterprise is using large data sets like complex Excel workbooks with pivot tables and external databases, the 64-bit install will provide improved performance over 32-bit.
 It is possible to run both installations simultaneously.
 Microsoft provides guidelines for this in their support article, here.

 Beginning in January of 2019, Office 365 is blocking activation of Flash, Shockwave and Silverlight controls on its system.
 This is primarily due to low observed demand and use of these platforms as well as the upcoming end of support for Flash and Silverlight.